How to Prepare for a Tennis Match

 Preparing for a tennis match doesn’t just mean the day of the game; it begins days in advance.

-• Ensure you’re physically fit.
-Not only will you have a better chance of performing at a higher level for a longer time, it’ll help to prevent injuries.
+- Ensure you’re physically fit.
+Not only will you have a better chance of performing at a higher level for a longer time, but it’ll also help to prevent injuries.
 Cardio and practice matches will keep you in tip top shape for your match.

 The Morning of the Match – At Home